 We’ve got endless respect for Pablo Almodóvar for how he often uses trans subjects and has a forward-thinking attitude towards trans casting (sometimes using trans women playing cisgender women as well as vice-versa).

 All About My Mother perfectly demonstrates his ability to make meaningful and in-depth films about trans women and their lives.

 When Manuela’s son Esteban dies in a road accident, she tries to find his father, who was a trans woman and sex worker (facts that her son never knew).
 There are beautiful moments where trans women talk about the challenges of being true to themselves in a prejudiced society and there’s an overarching level of respect for their experience.

-This might not sound super-cheery, but it actually plays out almost like an old-school comedy.
+Tangerine might not sound super-cheery, but it actually plays out almost like an old-school comedy.
 That’s something that feels totally new, taking place as it does in such a harsh subculture.
-Amidst the moments of fun, there are also plenty of tender moments of friendship and human connect.
-An absolute must-watch.
+Amidst the moments of fun, there are also plenty of tender moments of friendship and human connection.

 Taking its name from Lou Reed’s famous song (itself a ground-breaking reference to trans culture), this French-language film focuses on a transsexual sex worker, Stephanie, played by trans woman Stephanie Michelini.
 She moves to a small town to care for her mother, bringing with her the flatmates she is also having relationships with.

 Wild Side is very non-linear, with the stories being told in fragments that contrast the moments of sadness with those of joy in a way that you’ll either find totally immersive or rather jarring, depending on your tastes.

 Either way, you’re sure to appreciate the freshness of the content and characters.